tcrurav/XmlRESTfulNodeJSfromJS/Readme.md

 It's quite rare nowadays because in most cases you just send/receive JSON data instead of XML.

-In the "api" directory you will find the API made with NodeJS, libxmljs, xsd-schema-validator and express-xml-bodyparser.
+In the "api" directory you will find the API made with NodeJS, xmldom, xsd-schema-validator and express-xml-bodyparser.

 In the "web" directory you will find the client, just pure HTML, CSS and JavaScript, using AJAX.